Honey-Do Squad mascotHoney-DoSquadMy List

 DifficultyIntermediate

-TimeA weekend for a short wall; longer for tall or curved runs
+TimeA weekend for a short wall; longer for tall, poured, or curved runs

-PermitsWalls over ~4 ft (or any wall holding up a structure/driveway) usually require an engineered design and a permit.
-Check before you build tall.
+PermitsWalls over about 4 ft (or any wall holding up a structure, driveway, or surcharge) usually need an engineered design and a permit.
+Every type needs gravel backfill and drainage behind it.

 Tools you'll need